hdlee9885/Internet-Comic-Database/docs/angular.md

 * When running `ng serve --open` in the workspace folder, compilation fails with the error: `An unhandled exception occurred: Cannot find module '@angular-devkit/build-angular/package.json'`
   * Run `npm install --save-dev @angular-devkit/build-angular`
 * When running `ng serve --open` in the workspace folder, it fails because you have multiple Angular servers running already.
   * You need to kill the processes that are on port where Angular is configured to start the server, then start the server again.
+Use `ps -a` to view all processes and `kill -9 [pid]` to stop the ng serve --open process

 # Terms